-Young woman with a learning disability who had pawned her TV before lockdown.
+66 An older resident has built a laptop for a young woman with a learning disability who had pawned her TV before lockdown.
 With the laptop working the lady feels more comfortable staying at home watching DVDs and no longer feels the need to leave the house and into potentially risky environments."